-Privacy + Cybersecurity partner Karen Neuman and counsel Jake Osborn were featured speakers at Black Hat, the world’s leading information security event, where thousands of hackers, law enforcement and information security companies gather annually to tout the latest in research, development and trends.
-Presenting to a group of some 200 on the topic of “White Hat Privilege: the Legal Landscape for a Cybersecurity Professional Seeking to Safeguard Sensitive Client Data,” the duo examined the legal landscape for cybersecurity professionals seeking to safeguard clients’ sensitive client data.
-Neuman and Osborn also were featured in a TV interview for online news site “Dark Reading,” which was streamed throughout the conference.
+A Goodwin Data, Privacy and Cybersecurity partner and counsel Jake Osborn was a featured speaker at Black Hat, the world’s leading information security event, where thousands of hackers, law enforcement and information security companies gather annually to tout the latest in research, development and trends.
+Presenting to a group of some 200 on the topic of “White Hat Privilege: the Legal Landscape for a Cybersecurity Professional Seeking to Safeguard Sensitive Client Data,” Mr. Osbornm examined the legal landscape for cybersecurity professionals seeking to safeguard clients’ sensitive client data.
+Osborn also was featured in a TV interview for online news site “Dark Reading,” which was streamed throughout the conference.

 Goodwin also co-hosted an interactive full-day training “dojo” with client Offensive Security, a performance-based information security training, certification and ethical hacking course provider.
-The “dojo” featured a session by security professionals touting how to use the Kali LUXS Nuke feature while Goodwin’s Business Litigation group leader and Privacy + Cybersecurity practice chair Brenda Sharton and Securities and White Collar partner Grant Fondo manned an interactive legal Q&A session covering topics ranging from GDPR and breach response to law enforcement requests for client data and privacy impact assessments, among many others.
+The “dojo” featured a session by security professionals touting how to use the Kali LUXS Nuke feature while Goodwin’s Securities and White Collar partner Grant Fondo manned an interactive legal Q&A session covering topics ranging from GDPR and breach response to law enforcement requests for client data and privacy impact assessments, among many others.
 Technology + Life Sciences group leader Bill Schnoor also attended the conference.